vuejs/systemjs-plugin-vue/README.md

   })
   ```

 - An object containing `options` (passed to `postcss.process()`) and `plugins`.
-The parser and stringifier options are expected to be string module names and will be resolved automatically.
+The parser and stringifier options can also be string module names and will be resolved automatically.

   Example: